What are “ag-gag” bills?

 But can’t the government handle this?

 There are no government inspections of factory farms for cruelty-code violations.
 When workers witness and report abuse, those claims are often ignored.
-Undercover investigators provide authorities with crucial evidence and empower them to hold abusers accountable to the law, and they’ve helped officials achieve landmark criminal indictments and convictions of abusers across the country.
+Eyewitness investigators provide authorities with crucial evidence and empower them to hold abusers accountable to the law, and they’ve helped officials achieve landmark criminal indictments and convictions of abusers across the country.

 What can I do to help?